alphagov/paas-tech-docs/source/documentation/deploying_services/mysql.md

 Note that data restore will not be available in the event of an RDS outage that affects the entire Amazon availability zone.

-For more details about how the RDS backup system works, see [Amazon's DB Instance Backups documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html) [external link].
+For more details about how the RDS backup system works, see [Amazon's DB instance backups documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html).